 The GX1150 logs received Distress Calls and Individual Calls into the Call Waiting Directory for review at a later time.
-The DSC Call Waiting feature is similar to an answer machine where calls are recorded for review.
-When a call is logged while the radio is set on the DSC Standby function, a "⊟" icon will appear on the display.
+The DSC Call Waiting feature is similar to an answer machine where calls are recorded similar to an answer machine where calls are recorded for review.
+When a call is logged while the radio is set on the DSC Standby function, a "\equiv " icon will appear on the display.
 The GX1150 can store up to the latest 20 Distress and up to the latest 38 Individual Calls.